cdap-guides/cdap-bi-guide/README.rst

 ==================================

-The Cask Data Application Platform (CDAP) `Datasets <http://docs.cdap.io/cdap/current/en/dev-guide.html#datasets>`_ provides an abstraction to store data.
+The Cask Data Application Platform (CDAP) `Datasets <http://docs.cdap.io/cdap/current/en/dev-guide.html#datasets>`_ provide an abstraction to store data.
 In this guide you will learn how to integrate and analyze Datasets with BI (Business Intelligence) Tool.

 What You Will Build